tobey3043/ck/day1/Readme.md

 Today, we’ll practice the **foundational skills for collaborating on GitHub**:
 **Forking, editing, creating issues, and submitting pull requests, and later, branches**.

-Take your time — today is about **learning the process**, not just completing tasks quickly.

 ---